Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/networkbehaviour.md

 ---

 :::note
-Both the `NetworkObject` and `NetworkBehaviour` components require the use of specialized structures in order to be serialized and used with `RPC`s and `NetworkVariables`:
+Both the `NetworkObject` and `NetworkBehaviour` components require the use of specialized structures to be serialized and used with `RPC`s and `NetworkVariables`:

 For `NetworkObject`s use the [NetworkObjectReference](../api/Unity.Netcode.NetworkObjectReference).